citelao/Spotify-for-Alfred/01-download.md

 	field, under `Argument`
 5. You can now install Spotifious!

-[latest]: https://github.com/citelao/Spotify-for-Alfred/releases/latest "Always the latest versionf of Spotifious"
+[latest]: https://github.com/citelao/Spotify-for-Alfred/releases/latest "Always the latest version of Spotifious"

 ## Install the thingy